Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to Pediatric Oncology: Discussion and Conclusions

-We examined the operating characteristics of the proposed method across a range of factors of interested in interim monitoring settings and with a case study on pediatric ALL.
+We examined the operating characteristics of the proposed method across a range of in settings motivated by interim monitoring of time-to-event trials and by the case study on pediatric ALL.
 Follow-up maturity and prediction horizon emerged as key determinants of interval performance: more mature follow-up and shorter horizons led to better coverage, whereas longer horizons reduced coverage.
 Loss to follow-up produced modest reduction in coverage, which became more pronounced for longer prediction horizons.
 This reflects an information trade-off: while additional loss to follow-up can inform the censoring model, it simultaneously reduces the information for estimating the event-time distribution because fewer events are observed.

 Across simulations, using more flexible parametric extensions of simpler models did not systematically improve prediction performance.
-This result aligns with those of Mori et al. \parencite{Mori2024}.
-Although a more general model could be a safe choice if assumptions on the survival distribution are difficult to ascertain, the risk of overfitting should be considered in settings with low follow-up maturity, even when the proportion censored is small.
-The analysis of the real case suggests that model choice should be guided not only by information criteria but also by extrapolative behavior beyond the maximum follow-up observed at interim assessed via graphical inspection.
-Models implying different survival and hazard shapes may exhibit similar extrapolation, e.g., members of the log-location–scale family.
-The ability of the proposed framework to accommodate multiple parametric specifications also facilitates sensitivity analyses for predicted event counts under different distributions.
+This result aligns with those of \textcite{Mori2024}.
+Although a more general model could be a safe choice if assumptions on the survival distribution are difficult to ascertain, the risk of overfitting should be considered in settings with low follow-up maturity, even when the proportion of patients administratively censored at the interim analysis is small.
+The analysis of the real case suggests that model choice should be guided not only by information criteria but also by extrapolative behaviour beyond the maximum follow-up observed at the interim through graphical inspection.
+Models with different hazard shapes and different covariate-effect scales may nevertheless yield similar extrapolations when they imply similar behaviour on the survival, or equivalently, on the cumulative hazard scale over the prediction horizon.
+In this sense, apparent differences in the fitted hazard functions do not necessarily translate into materially different predicted event probabilities.

-A further remark concerns the inferential perspective adopted in this work.
-In this work, inference is conditional on the realized interim dataset.
-In a frequentist setting, uncertainty is quantified by viewing the observed data as one realization from a hypothetical sequence of replications conducted under the same conditions.
-Here the same principle is applied to a future state of the same trial: the target is the distribution of what will be observed at a later calendar time, i.e., a within-sample prediction problem.
-This implicitly requires that the information available at the interim time is representative of what will be observed at later looks.
-The proposed bootstrap scheme is designed to mirror this perspective.